nolan-h-hamilton/Consenrich/docs/source/examples.rst

 As in `Andersson et al. <https://genome.cshlp.org/content/19/10/1732>`_,

-* Near the 5' end of `PRRC1`, we observe a strong, transient H3K4me3 peak followed by a marked increase in Consenrich-estimated H3K36me3 signal
+* Near the transcription start site of `PRRC1`, we observe a strong, transient H3K27ac peak followed by a broad increase in Consenrich-estimated H3K36me3 signal
-* Within `PRRC1`, the strongest H3K36me3 Consenrich-estimated signals overlap exons >1, `GENCODE-annotated <https://www.gencodegenes.org/human/release_47.html>`_ followed by abrupt depletions
+* Within `PRRC1`, the strongest H3K36me3 Consenrich-estimated signals appear at exons >1, `GENCODE-annotated <https://www.gencodegenes.org/human/release_47.html>`_ followed by abrupt depletions

-* Toward the 3' end of `PRRC1`, we observe a density of peak regions in the Consenrich H3K36me3 signal.

-  * This does not appear to reflect a progressive increase in H3K36me3 toward the 3' end of the gene body -- Rather, the 3' end is exon-rich, hence the density of peaks.

 Runtime and Memory Profiling
 ''''''''''''''''''''''''''''''''''